guntsvzz/AGRMCR/README.md

 ### Cold Embeddings for Users/Items

 #### Average Translations
 While the agent can navigate the Knowledge Graph (KG) from a cold user (or to a cold item) via their integration in the KG, it needs meaningful embeddings in its state representation to take an action that will lead to a relevant recommendation.
-To this end, we propose to calculate the embedding for a new entity by using the `average translations` from its related entities:
+To this end, [7] propose to calculate the embedding for a new entity by using the `average translations` from its related entities:

 $$
 \boldsymbol{e} = \sum_{(r', e'_t) \in \mathcal{G}_{e}} \left(\boldsymbol{e'_t} - \boldsymbol{r'}\right)/|\mathcal{G}_{e}|